iliarakh/Term-Summary/summersummary.md

     makeAnimalSpeak(&cat);
 }
 ```
-In this example, even though makeAnimalSpeak takes a pointer to the base class Animal, it correctly calls the speak() method of the derived classes Dog and Cat, thanks to polymorphism.
+In this example, even though makeAnimalSpeak takes a pointer to the base class Animal, it correctly calls the `speak()` method of the derived classes Dog and Cat, thanks to polymorphism.
 This ability to interchange derived classes seamlessly wherever a base class is expected makes your code more flexible, easier to maintain, and more adaptable to change.

 ## Pointers

-Pointers are as simple as they sound: they are variables that point to a memory address.
+Pointers are as simple as they sound: they are a memory address.
 Pointers are extremely useful and powerful because they allow you to access a variable or function without actually calling it.
 You can access the value stored at the memory address a pointer is pointing to by a process called dereferencing.
 This allows you to access the actual value stored at the pointed-to memory address.
 ```cpp
 #include <iostream>